Integrated Production Systems

 Steering Gear Tie Rod Assembly

-A semi-automated machine was developed to install and torque tie rod ends onto vehicle steering racks accurately.
-The system employed electric conveyors to lift fixture pallets for nut loading, with torque guns equipped to tighten nuts and tie rod ends precisely.
+A semi-automated machine was developed to install and torque tie rod ends onto vehicle steering racks.
+The system employed electric conveyors as well as pneumatic elevators to move and lift the fixture pallets that hold the steering racks in an over-under configuration.
+The machine used torque guns to automatically tighten jam nuts and tie rod ends.
 The machine’s 3D printed carbon fiber socket aligned the tie rod ends, presetting the vehicle’s alignment.

-After completion, the fixture pallets were released for unloading by an operator and then stacked for the next cycle.
+After torque completion, the fixture pallets were released for part unloading by an operator and then the empty fixture returned automatically to repeat the cycle.
 Incorporating safety measures like light curtains, the machine halted operation if an operator reached into it, enhancing safety and efficiency compared to the previous system.
-This innovative solution improved cycle times and reduced the manual workload for the operator.
+This innovative solution improved cycle times and reduced the manual workload for the operator, all while creating a more repeatable assembly to be installed on the vehicle.

 Engine Transfer Crane

 The engineered crane was tailored to lift finished engine assemblies from a moving fixture and transfer them onto stationary AGVs.
-It featured a compact platform for the operator, enabling ergonomic access to the engine’s top.
+It featured a compact platform for the operator, enabling ergonomic access to the lift points on top of the engine.

-Operated by a wireless pendant, the crane automatically positioned itself over the moving engine, descended for easy attachment to the lift points, and then moved to position the engine over the AGV.
-The operator controlled the final descent manually, ensuring secure placement.
+Operated by a wireless pendant, the crane automatically positioned itself over the moving engine, descended for easy attachment to the lift points, and then lifted and moved to position the engine over the AGV.
+The operator controlled the final descent manually, ensuring secure placement onto the vehicles sub-frame.

 YT